Navatusein/GTNH-OC-Black-Hole-Control/README.md

 equal to the number of black holes connected to the subnet.

 > [!CAUTION]
-> To work, all CPUs must be equipped with Crafting Monitor
+> To work, all CPUs must be equipped with a “Crafting Monitor“

 ![Black hole subnet setup](/docs/black-hole-subnet.png)